Utkarshdesai/Task-Management-Frontend/README.md

 npm run dev

-The app will be running at http://localhost:5173.
+The app will be running